Assistant Professor

 years: 2022 –

 Shafiq is from Bangladesh.
-He completed his BSc, MSc, and MSE degrees in Electrical Engineering from Bangladesh University of Engineering and Technology and Princeton University, respectively.
-His research interest is to design and fabricate devices and circuits for sensing. currently he is working on sensors and transistors and their system-level implementation for near- and in-sensor computing.
-He likes to try different cuisine, explore seashores despite being acrophobic.
+He completed his BSc, MSc, and MSE in Electrical Engineering from Bangladesh University of Engineering and Technology and Princeton University, respectively.
+His research interests include designing and fabricating devices and circuits for biosensing.
+Currently, he is working on sensors and transistors and their system-level implementation for near- and in-sensor computing.
+He enjoys hiking and trying different cuisines in his free time.

 email: mdfarhad@usc.edu